cakephp/bakery.cakephp.org/2015/03/22/CakePHP-3-0-0-is-Here.rst

 CakePHP 3.0.0 is Here!
 ======================

-The CakePHP team is thrilled to announce the immediate availability of version 3.0.0 stable.

 The CakePHP core team is thrilled to announce the release of CakePHP 3.0.0.
 This is the first API stable release for the 3.0 branch.
 This release is a backwards incompatible release with previous CakePHP